dehshini/nhanes/codebook.md

 # Workflow
-* begin with "load data files script". this load the nhanes data from the directory by cycle. merges them using a full join. converts the data to data tables.
+* begin with "load all data script". this load the nhanes data from the directory by cycle. merges them . converts the data to data tables.

-* go to the "data manipulation" script. do srh analysis by age.
+* go to the "data manipulation" script.

+* create the weighted datasets

 *

-*
+# SRH as binary with poor/fair yes/no

+## analysis by race/ethnicity
+## distribution of each status as a stacked bar graph
+# analysis by insurance(private, public, uninsured), CKD(), poverty(above and below poverty line)